November 22nd, 2023 by Sunshiaa Aiteeneyas

 As reproductive technologies continue to advance and evolve, society is slowly becoming more accepting of the use of such science and technology.
 Couples resorting to reproductive technologies to make complete their family is becoming increasingly common.
-However, as the general acceptance of such methods increases, there are certain questions which arise.
+However, as the general acceptance of such methods increases, there are certain questions that arise.
 Questions that in the family law context, can be of significant importance to you or your loved ones.
 Who has ownership of an embryo?
 Is an embryo even considered property?
 What happens after separation or divorce?

 In 2018, an Ontario court battled these very questions and attempted to provide some much-needed guidance.
 In S.H. v.
-D.H, the courts looked at what happens to am Embryo upon divorce or separation where neither party has a biological connection to the Embryo itself.
+D.H, the courts looked at what happens to an Embryo upon divorce or separation where neither party has a biological connection to the Embryo itself.

 In 2012, a married couple entered contracts with two companies regarding the use of reproductive technology to conceive a child.
-The couple purchased two viable Embryos from a facility in Georgia, USA and entered a contract with the company.
+The couple purchased two viable Embryos from a facility in Georgia, USA, and entered a contract with the company.
 For the sake of Simplicity, we can refer to this contract as the “Georgia contract”.

 The couple then transported the two Embryos to a fertility clinic in Mississauga.
 Wherein they entered a second contract.
 We can refer to this contract as the “Ontario Contract”.

 On December 9, 2012 DH, the mother gave birth to their first child using one of the Embryo.
 On December 18, 2012, the couple separated.
 The question then arose, who owns the second Embryo?
 Family Law rules and the concept of equalization state that all property between the husband and the wife needs to be split.
 In that case, what happens to an Embryo?